broccolijs/broccoli-merge-trees/README.md

 [![Build Status](https://travis-ci.org/broccolijs/broccoli-merge-trees.png?branch=master)](https://travis-ci.org/broccolijs/broccoli-merge-trees)

-Copy multiple trees on top of each other, resulting in a single merged tree.
+Copy multiple trees of files on top of each other, resulting in a single merged tree.

 ## Installation